-BlueStacks is available for to download for Windows and or for macOS machines; the installer download is 323MB.
+BlueStacks is available to download for Windows and for Mac machines and you can get the 466 MB installer download here.
 The program installs on your boot drive (with no option for changing the install directory, only the Program Data location), and is an otherwise hassle-free installation, without any bundled software or extras.

 Once you've installed BlueStacks, the next step is logging in with your Google account, just like you're setting up any other Android smartphone or tablet.
-This also allows you to access your Play Store account from BlueStacks, which lets you install your purchased apps with no fuss.
+This also allows you to access your Google Play account from BlueStacks, so that you can install your purchased apps with no fuss.

 There's your quick visual tool of the BlueStacks App Player, which has grown into a capable and feature-packed Android emulator for your desktop or laptop, putting thousands of mobile apps and games right to your big screen.